 Lufthansa’s First Class product is known for its excellent menus that have been prepared using seasonal and regional produce.
 The carrier’s onboard catering is provided by LSG Sk Chefs, a subsidiary of Lufthansa, and the biggest airline caterer in the world.
 On this particular flight, dinner was served right after takeoff, and breakfast about 90 minutes prior to landing (although you could have your meals at any time you wanted).
-You can read more about this meal and see more pictures in my separate review of the food in Lufthansa First Class.
+You can read more about this meal in our review of the food in Lufthansa First Class.

 Entertainment on Lufthansa

 The First Class, in-flight entertainment program, offered a large choice with more than 100 films in up to eight different languages.
 Hollywood blockbusters, new German and European productions, and films from Japan, China, India, and many other countries catered for all tastes.
 There were also 200 TV programs available.
 In addition, you could follow the latest news via the live TV channels CNN and Euronews, as well as sports highlights via Sports 24.